 The outline published by the European Commission addresses many of the challenges ahead.
-Nevertheless, questions arise from the fact that it would not be legally binding and would only apply to the Eurozone instead of the whole of the EU.
-If the Commission decides to move forward towards a non-legally binding Pillar, it should at least have concrete objectives which Member States, regional and local authorities, as well as social partners should commit to.
-Additionally, the outline should focus more on people that have not secured a job.
+Nevertheless, questions arise from the fact that it would not be legally binding.
+We believe that the Social Pillar should apply to all Member States, so we welcome that even though it is conceived to be established within the euro area it is nevertheless open to other Member States to join on a voluntary basis.
+If the Commission decides to move forward towards a non-legally binding Pillar, it should at least have concrete